Author

 languages spoken, written or signed: Ancient Greek

-Dio Chrysostom (; Greek: Δίων Χρυσόστομος Dion Chrysostomos), Dion of Prusa or Cocceianus Dio (c.
+Dio Chrysostom (; Ancient Greek: Δίων Χρυσόστομος Dion Chrysostomos), Dio of Prusa or Cocceianus Dio (c.
 40 – c.
 115 AD), was a Greek orator, writer, philosopher and historian of the Roman Empire in the 1st century AD.
-Eighty of his Discourses (or Orations; Λόγοι) are extant, as well as a few Letters and a mock essay "In Praise of Hair", as well as a few other fragments.
-His sobriquet Chrysostom comes from the Greek chrysostomos (χρυσόστομος), which literally means "golden-mouthed".
+Eighty of his Discourses (or Orations; Λόγοι) are extant, as well as a few letters, a mock essay Encomium on Hair, and a few other fragments.
+His sobriquet Chrysostom comes from the Greek chrysostomos, which literally means "golden-mouthed".
+Source: Wikipedia (en)